mahiki/PrefectInterfaces.jl/README.md

     #    5 │ false     5.99     21  BX00     2021-05-04
     #    6 │  true     5.99    109  BX00     1984-07-04
 ```

+## DATASETS
+On top of the Prefect API, this package includes a **Datasets** module that reads/writes dataframes to file locations based only on the name you give to the data artifact.
+[See the Julia-demo document for examples](julia-demo/Julia-demo.md#dataset-type).

 ## CALLING FROM PREFECT FLOW
 The one thing the Julia process will need from the prefect flow is the PREFECT_API_URL.
 This is accessible from your Prefect application code via settings: